marcnhwu/Thesis_Sentiment_Analysis/README.md

 The codes and data: What they are and what they do (listed in alphabetical order)
 Data:
-	•	ANTUSD.csv: the sentiment dictionary ANTUSD
+- ANTUSD.csv: the sentiment dictionary ANTUSD
-	•	ANTUSD_PosNeg.csv: only the positive and negative words in ANTUSD
+- ANTUSD_PosNeg.csv: only the positive and negative words in ANTUSD
-	•	CV_trials.csv: the record of the performances of every sentiment classifier (for the post-hoc t-test)
-	•	SentiW_dfm.csv: the document-feature matrix (dfm) of the sentiment word features
-	•	Yahoo_Chinese_Reviews_Corpus.csv: the Chinese movie reviews corpus
+- Yahoo_Chinese_Reviews_Corpus.csv: the Chinese movie reviews corpus
-	•	[feichang_SW]_table.csv: the contingency table of [feichang_SW]
-	•	[feichang SW]_coll_analysis_result.txt: the result of the collexeme analysis for [feichang_SW]
-	•	[youdian_SW]_table.csv: the contingency table of [youdian_SW]
-	•	[youdian SW]_coll_analysis_result.txt: the result of the collexeme analysis for [youdian_SW]
 Codes:
-	•	coll.analysis.R: the collexeme analysis
+- coll.analysis.R: the collexeme analysis
-	•	Experiment I.R: Experiment I
+- Experiment I.R: Experiment I
-	•	Experiment II.R: Experiment II
+- Experiment II.R: Experiment II
-	•	patterns_for_ranksum.R: the patterns with significant sentiment modulation
+- patterns_for_ranksum.R: the patterns with significant sentiment modulation
-	•	preprocessing_for_coll.analysis.R: the preprocessing of data in order to perform the collexeme analysis
+- preprocessing_for_coll.analysis.R: the preprocessing of data in order to perform the collexeme analysis
-	•	weighting.R: weighting the co-occurrence of sentiment words in patterns based on the dfm of sentiment words
+- weighting.R: weighting the co-occurrence of sentiment words in patterns based on the dfm of sentiment words
-	•	wilcoxon_ranksum.R: the quantification of the pattern and non-pattern contexts & the Wilcoxon rank-sum test
+- wilcoxon_ranksum.R: the quantification of the pattern and non-pattern contexts & the Wilcoxon rank-sum test
 Procedure:
 Wilcoxon rank-sum test >> Experiment I >> Experiment II >> Post-hoc Collexeme Analysis